 But there is another city that has love and romance written into the very stone the city is made from.
-Home to Romeo and Juliet, one of the most infamous love stories of all time, Verona very quickly becomes the beginning, middle and the end of romantic cities.
+Home to Romeo and Juliet, one of the most infamous love stories of all time, Verona very quickly becomes the beginning, middle and the end of romantic cities in Europe.

 Jump to your destination:

-To start your romantic day in a truly captivating city (preferably with the warm sun licking your skin), you should head to Piazza Bra to see the third largest Roman amphitheatre.
+To start your one day in Verona, you should head to Piazza Bra to see the third largest Roman amphitheatre.
 In ancient Verona, nearly the whole population of the city would come here to watch Gladiatorial combats.

 Seeing it today is a wonder to behold.
 It is similar in appearance to the Colosseum found in Rome, but there is a slightly more atmospheric look to it with different coloured stones.
 Catching these ancient ruins in the morning sun is a perfect way to start your walk.

-Piazza Bra does also have many bars, cafes and restaurants around so why not grab a coffee together looking out over the mesmerising arena?
+Piazza Bra also has many bars, cafes and restaurants around so why not grab a coffee looking out over the mesmerising arena?

-During your walk, don’t forget to look out for other pieces of ancient Verona mixed in with the new – it’s totally humbling to spot these pieces of history during your walk and remind you just how rich the history behind this city really is.
+During your day, don’t forget to look out for other pieces of ancient Verona mixed in with the new.
+It’s totally humbling to spot these pieces of history and they seek to remind you just how rich the history of Verona really is.

 Ahh, yes, home to Juliet Capulet herself (or so legend would have us believe).
-It is said that Romeo would climb Juliet’s balcony to see his young lover; but in actual fact this is a restored 13th Century inn – but we won’t dwell on that!
+It’s said that Romeo would climb Juliet’s balcony to see his young lover, but in actual fact, this is a restored 13th Century inn – but we won’t dwell on that!